Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 ### Interactive Placement Octants
 After launching the interactive placement tool and selecting a component, you must click in one of the octants around the chosen component.
 These octants are 45° wedges arranged around the component that correspond to the general direction of autopositioned designators for a component at 0° rotation.\
 The `Any-Angle Placement` configuration option affects whether these octants are at a fixed rotation or whether they match the rotation of the chosen component.
 - If `Any-Angle Placement` is **OFF**, the octants have a fixed rotation regardless of component rotation.
-This will behave closest to the default autoposition behavior, but moving the Designator/Comment text closer to the component if it is within 120mils of the autopositioned location.
+This will behave closest to the default autoposition behavior, but moving the Designator/Comment text closer to the component.
 - If `Any-Angle Placement` is **ON**, the octants are relative to the rotation of the component, and the Designator/Comment will be placed at the same relative rotation and moved closer to the component.
 This behaves most like rotating the component to 0°, using autoposition, manually moving the text close to the component, then returning the component to its original rotation and normalizing the text direction to be right-reading.
 ![QuickSilk Octants Orientation](QuickSilk_Octants.png)